duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/preparing_for_a_pull_request.md

 By now you should have:

-- Determined your plugin type
+- Determined your instant answer type
 - Forked the correct repository
-- Wrote the code for your plugin
+- Written the code for your instant answer
-- Wrote a test for your plugin
+- Written a comprehensive test for your instant answer
 - Verified that everything works and nothing is broken
 - Confirmed the instant answer adheres to the design guidelines

-At this point you are ready to add metadata to your plugin, so we can showcase your plugin on the [Goodies page](https://duckduckgo.com/goodies).
+At this point you are ready to add metadata to your instant answer, so we can showcase your instant answer on the [Goodies page](https://duckduckgo.com/goodies).